Leandr0SmS/Games-js/README.md

 ## Description

     Some simple game projects.
 This repo is intended to improve JS skills.
+It's under development, still has bugs

 ## Acknowledgments